 Add in what you need and what you need only.

 Then stop there.

-Plan ahead (this bare-knuckles approach is in fact planning).
+Plan ahead (this bare-knuckles approach is in fact, actually planning - fancy that).

 Keep it lean when you have to and don't invent excuses to not try a shoot just because you can't get a crane shot or a drone involved on the shoot or it's raining outside, etc.